 Abbreviation for potential Hydrogen, used to express the degree of acidity and alkalinity in an aqueous solution, usually on a logarithmic scale ranging from 1-14, with 7 being neutral, 1 being the most acidic, and 14 being the most alkaline.

-The addition of small amounts of fermentable sugars to fermented beer before racking or bottling to induce a renewed fermentation in the bottle or keg and thus carbonate the beer.
+The addition of small amounts of fermentable sugars to fermented beer before racking or bottling induces a renewed fermentation in the bottle or keg and thus carbonates the beer.

 The process of transferring beer from one vessel to another, especially into the final package or keg.